anamendes23/game_engine/README.md

 * Events

 Windows generate events, like when the mouse clicks on a point, a key is pressed on the keyboard, etc. The Event and Window layers were created, so now we must link those two.
 To do that, implement GLFW event callbacks.

+### Layers

+Layers in a game engine is similar to layers in Photoshop, for example.
+This layer stack will determine the order in which things are drawn on the screen.
+Layers in a game engine are also applicable to events and update logic.

+Possible layers:

+* game layer (root)
+* debug layer
+* UI layer

 ### Renderer